 - Second pass → -15% power / +10% speed

-Cutting SOP (Quick Workflow)
+CO2 Acrylic Cutting SOP (Quick Workflow)

 - Use cast acrylic

-- Choose correct lens → 50 mm / 63.5 mm
+- Choose the lens: 50 mm (≤5 mm) or 63.5 mm (5–10 mm)

-- Enable side + bottom airflow
+- Enable side airflow + bottom ventilation

 - Cast acrylic only

-- Side airflow
+- Side airflow to remove smoke

-- Bottom ventilation
+- Bottom ventilation to prevent heat buildup

-- Correct focal lens
+- Correct focal lens for thickness

 - Single pass when possible

-❌ Avoid too low speed
+❌ Avoid overly low speed (heat buildup → yellowing/burning)

-| Issue | Cause | Fix |
+| Issue | Likely Cause | Fix |

 |---|---|---|